 Emergency Evacuation Insurance

 Emergency evacuation plans are not just for travel to unstable areas.
-In these uncertain times, even the safest destinations could face situations that would require an emergency evacuation.
+In these uncertain times, even the safest destinations could face situations that would require emergency evacuation.
 Emergency evacuation would also be beneficial should you or a member of your party become critically injured or exceptionally ill while traveling.
 This type of insurance is recommended for travel to countries with poor medical resources and facilities.

 Global Medical Cover

 International Health Insurance (Comprehensive Annual Plans) is a better option for those of you moving to Thailand for a year or longer.
 These plans provide comprehensive benefits including medical cover, inpatient and outpatient care, wellness, dental and vision services.
-Another benefits of a global medical plan is that it will cover you both in Thailand as well as in all other countries in the world – so you are covered abroad and even back in your home country.
+Another benefit of a global medical plan is that it will cover you both in Thailand as well as in all other countries in the world – so you have covered abroad and even back in your home country.

-Now that you’ve had a chance to learn more about types of insurance available, let’s go back to those popular destinations mentioned earlier and consider the types of insurance you might need.
+Now that you’ve had a chance to learn more about types of insurance available let’s go back to those popular destinations mentioned earlier and consider the types of insurance you might need.

 As America’s neighbor to the north, Canada is accessible by car, plane or boat.
-Canada is considered a very safe country to visit and there are no Warnings or Advisories listed.
+Canada is considered a very safe country to visit, and there are no Warnings or Advisories listed.

-Millions of Americans visit Mexico each year, with the largest percentage going to Cancun and other resort areas.
+Millions of Americans visit Mexico each year, with the most significant percentage going to Cancun and other resort areas.
 The U.S. Department of State does have a travel warning issued for Mexico because of threats from organized criminal groups.
 Primarily, those groups are not in the resort areas, but it is still important to be aware.

-Europe – including the United Kingdom, France, German, Italy and Spain
+Europe – including the United Kingdom, France, German, Italy, and Spain

 The European countries listed above have no Travel Advisories or Warnings currently listed.